helgeesch/mesqual/README.md

 ```

 ## Attribution and Licenses

-This project is primarily licensed under the LGPL License - see the LICENSE file for details.
+This project is licensed under the LGPL License - see the LICENSE file for details.

 ### Third-party assets:
 - `countries.geojson`: Made with [Natural Earth](https://github.com/nvkelso/natural-earth-vector.git)